ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 from order in docs.Orders
 select new
 {
-    // Use .ToString() to convert the data to a string in JSON format (the same way JsonConvert.Serialize() would) Location = order.ShipTo.Location.ToString()
+    // .ToString() will convert the data to a string in JSON format (same as using JsonConvert.Serialize()) Location = order.ShipTo.Location.ToString()
 }
 {CODE-TAB-BLOCK/}